Severson-Group/eMach/docs/source/EM_analyzers/bspm_mach_constants_analyzer.rst

 Model Background
 ****************

-This analyzer utilizes scripts within eMach to generate `BSPM_Machine` and `BSPM_Machine_Oper_Pt` objects for performing machine constant analysis.
+This analyzer utilizes scripts within eMach to generate ``BSPM_Machine`` and ``BSPM_Machine_Oper_Pt`` objects for performing machine constant analysis.

 Torque Contant :math:`k_t`
 ------------------------------------
-The machine torque constant :math:`k_t` can be expressed using the following equaiton,
+The machine torque constant :math:`k_t` can be computed using the following expression,

 .. math::

    \tau = k_t i_q

-where 𝜏 is the torque and :math:`i_q` is the injected torque current.
+where 𝜏 is torque and :math:`i_q` is the torque current.

 Suspension Force :math:`k_f` & Displacement Stiffness Constant :math:`k_\delta`
 --------------------------------------------------------------------------------------------------
-The suspension force constant :math:`k_f` and displacement stiffness constant :math:`k_\delta` can be expressed using the following equaiton,
+The suspension force constant :math:`k_f` and displacement stiffness constant :math:`k_\delta` can be computed using the following expression,

 .. math::